andreasvirkus/cottage/site/about/index.md

 ## superpowers ⚡

 I'm an aspiring <span class="text__line-through">full-stack</span> front-end developer.
 I'm interested in all kinds of visual communication, but my major focus is on designing web interfaces.
-I love (and preach) all things Node.js, semantic HTML, the power of CSS & progressive enhancement.
+I love (and preach) all things Node.js, semantic HTML, the power of CSS & progressive enhancement.\
 Lately I've really enjoyed tinkering with:
 - Vue.js ♥
-- Webpack
+- PWAs and service-workers
+- ~Webpack~ various bundlers and bundling optimisations
-- Metalsmith
+- ~Metalsmith~
-- Anything ES6
+- Anything ES6+
+- Serverless
+- Golang

 I work great with designers (challenging _the flow_ and their thought process), other devs 🤓 or _less-techy folk_ (pretty sure that's the technical term for it).